Artemsav/speech_recognition_bot/README.md

 ## Project description

 This is an assistant bot for telegram and VK, it will close all typical user questions, but something more complicated - redirect to operators.
-The bot was trained by the Google Dialogflow neural network
+The bot was trained by the Google Dialogflow neural network.
+[Dialogflow](https://dialogflow.com/) is a service that allows you to create chatbots for different platforms and languages on different devices.

 To run telegram_bot: